 Instead, many restaurant and bar managers have found convenience in online accounting systems.
 Good accounting software tools will allow you to track inventory, POS sales and expenses.
 The best tools, however, will also allow you to price menu items, pay employees, and more.

-Bar and Restaurant Accounting Tips
+Bar Accounting Tips

 The food and beverage industry is unlike any other, and carries its own unique set of challenges.
 Here are some of our favorite tips for dealing with accounting specifically in the F+B world: